 Section 5.
-In instances where the work of the sheriff's office will not be seriously handicapped by the leave of absence of an employee, a leave of absence without pay of appropriate duration may be granted by the sheriff upon request.
+In instances where the work of the sheriff's office will not be seriously impeded by the leave of absence of an employee, a leave of absence without pay of appropriate duration may be granted by the sheriff upon request.
 Request for such leave must be in writing.
-Leave granted under this section will normally not exceed one (1) year.
+Leave granted under this section will normally not exceed twelve (12) months.